Dasari-Saniya/Dasari-Saniya/README.md

 ## 📌 **About Me**

-Hey there!
 I'm **Dasari Saniya**, a **3rd-year Computer Science & Engineering** student at **Aditya University** with a passion for coding and crafting innovative solutions.
 This profile showcases my projects, technical skills, and continuous learning journey in full-stack development and AI applications.
 Let’s dive in! 🚀

 ---